rhygg/upbump/README.md

 ![ado](https://img.shields.io/badge/With❤%EF%B8%8F-Ado-blue?style=for-the-badge)

-UpBump is a discord bot made just to increase your **discord server** with ease.
+UpBump is a discord ***bump bot*** made just to increase your **discord server** with ease.
 All you need to do is initialize a channel where you'll get to see other discord server advertisements, make up an attractive description, and bump your server!!
 With UpBump Partnerships become easy and there's a drastic increment of members!!

 -----------------------------